TrevorV33/skills-github-pages/index.md

 ---
-title: Welcome to my blog for cs 325
+title: Welcome to my blog for CS 325
 ---
+test